andyatkinson/dotfiles/README.md

 * Manually remap Caps Lock to Control, for each keyboard!
 * Manually enable Control with Accessibility + Zoom + Scroll to zoom in
 * Enable tap to click on touch pad
-* Other customizations in this file: e.g. key repeat rata
+* Other customizations in this file: e.g. key repeat rate
 * `xcode-select --install` to install compilation tools
 * Uninstall `Garage Band`, `Pages` etc. on a work machine where they won't be used
 * Make the bottom dock useful - remove all the content creation apps that aren't used
-* Vim 8 (mac version) with native packages [install](https://gist.github.com/manasthakur/ab4cf8d32a28ea38271ac0d07373bb53)
+* Vim 9.x (mac version) with native packages [install](https://gist.github.com/manasthakur/ab4cf8d32a28ea38271ac0d07373bb53)
 * Vim: Attempted coc LSP and removed: <https://github.com/neoclide/coc.nvim>
 * https://github.com/itchyny/lightline.vim